by Dr. Marcel Pontón

 Personally, I have been deeply moved with Ivonne’s story.
 She is a dear friend, mother and wife who suffers from Polycystic Kidney Disease, PKD.
 Over the past few years, her kidneys and liver have progressively lost their ability to function due to multiple cysts (fluid sacs) that have taken over those organs and grown uncontrollably.
 This has caused preasure to other vital organs as well.
 Being a genetic disease, the best-known solution to date is a dual organ (liver and kidney) transplant.
 Ivonne is a candidate to get a transplant this year.
 It is no secret we are dealing with a life or death situation here.
 As it often happens with chronic illnesses, Ivonne’s family does not have enough resources to cover her proper treatment.

 This is where my mirror neurons kicked in and moved me to help.
 You can also help if you know her story.
-Here you will find Ivonne’s story with practical ways to help save her life.
+Here you will find Ivonne’s story with practical ways to get involved.

 Do not withhold good from those to whom it is due,